hytest-org/hytest/evaluation/README.md

 process for evaluating forcings inputs (accumulated precipitation, net radiation, and mean temperature from the CONUS404 dataset), which is actually the output from an application of the WRF model.

-The *Metrics* notebooks above provide an overview of the different stats that are used in various notebooks.
+The *Metrics* notebooks above provides an overview of the different statistics that are used in various notebooks.

 If you are new to the technologies found in these notebooks, review the